What is the Medical Futures Lab?

 In the spring of 2012, the Medical Futures Lab offered Medicine in the Age of Networked Intelligence, a provocative high-level view of the radical disruption of medicine.
 The course was a huge success and drew the attention of the social health community well beyond the confines of Rice University and Texas Medical Center.
 We decided to share the course content with the world by creating a globally available MOOC offered on edX, called Medicine in the Digital Age.
 In addition to video lectures by Kirsten Ostherr and Bryan Vartabedian, the course features in-depth interviews with: Dr. Eric Topol, author of The Creative Destruction of Medicine (2012) and The Patient Will See You Now (2015); Dr. Roni Zeiger, former Chief Health Strategist for Google and CEO and Co-founder of Smart Patients; Dr. Peter Killoran, Biomedical informatics and EHR usability expert; Fred Trotter, Data Journalist and Author of Meaningful Use and Beyond (2011); and Dr. David Wetter, Director of Innovation for Behavioral Health on Mobile Data to Knowledge (MD2K) center, for NIH Big Data to Knowledge (BD2K) Initiative Tens of thousands of students from around the world have taken the course since it opened in 2014.

-For further information or to get involved, contact us through the email icon or add your name to our email list.
+For further information or to get involved, add your name to our email list.